nondefyde/isrpolicy/README.md

 ## Description

-A service which consumes policy change events from a message queue / RESTful endpoint and enables them to be published as webhooks for brokers to consume
+A service which consumes policy change events from a message queue and enables them to be published as webhooks for brokers to consume

+Queue information
+- Queue name =  'bikemo.events.queue'
+- Event name = 'task.policy.push'
+- Endpoint to check health of app http:localhost:4000/v1/health

 ## Requirement